-[10] Net Income Per Share of Common Stock:
+[9] Net Income Per Share of Common Stock:

 Basic net income per share is based on the weighted average number of shares of common stock outstanding during the period, which does not include unvested restricted stock subject to forfeiture.
-Diluted net income per share reflects: a) the potential dilution assuming shares of common stock were issued upon the exercise of outstanding in-the-money options and the proceeds thereof were used to purchase shares of the Company's common stock at the average market price during the period, and b) the vesting of granted nonvested restricted stock awards for which the assumed proceeds upon vesting are deemed to be the amount of compensation cost not yet recognized attributable to future services using the treasury stock method, to the extent dilutive.
-For the years ended December 31, 2013, 2012 and 2011, options to purchase approximately 15,000, 99,000 and 182,000 shares of common stock, respectively, have been excluded in the calculation of diluted income per share as the result would have been anti-dilutive.
-For the years ended December 31, 2013, 2012 and 2011, all unvested restricted stock awards were dilutive.
+Diluted net income per share reflects: a) the potential dilution assuming shares of common stock were issued upon the exercise of outstanding in-the-money options and the proceeds thereof were used to purchase back shares of the Company's common stock at the average market price during the period, and b) the vesting of granted nonvested restricted stock awards for which the assumed proceeds upon vesting are deemed to be the amount of compensation cost not yet recognized attributable to future services using the treasury stock method, to the extent dilutive.
+For the years ended December 31, 2014, 2013 and 2012, options to purchase approximately 290,000, 15,000 and 99,000 shares of common stock, respectively, have been excluded in the calculation of diluted income per share as the result would have been anti-dilutive.
+For the years ended December 31, 2014, 2013 and 2012, all unvested restricted stock awards were dilutive.

-[11] Comprehensive Income:
+[10] Comprehensive Income:

 Comprehensive income is the total of net earnings and all other non-owner changes in equity.
 Comprehensive income for the Company includes net income, foreign currency translation adjustments, cash flow hedging and unrealized gains and losses on marketable securities.
+The accumulated balances for each component of other comprehensive loss attributable to the Company are as follows: